vvaltchev/tilck/README.md

   machines where supporting a huge amount of memory is a must.
 We already have Linux for that.

-* It seemed to me at the time, that there was more online "starters" documentation (like the articles on https://wiki.osdev.org/) for `i686` compared to any other architecture.
+* It seemed to me at the time, that more online "starters" documentation existed (like the articles on https://wiki.osdev.org/) for `i686` compared to any other architecture.